devopsjourney1/ansible-labs/ansible-lab1/README.md

 4. Create an inventory file named hosts
 5. Test out a command
 6. Generate SSH Keys and copy to hosts
-7. Test running commands to all hosts
+7. Test running ad-hoc commands to all hosts
 8. Install python-simplejson module.
 This allows clients to be fully managed.

 ### Setup Vagrant and connect to ansible-control server